Helgart/raiden/README.md

 ```
 #!bash

-./raiden
+usage: raiden [-h] [--platform PLATFORM] [--applications APPLICATIONS] action

+positional arguments:
+  action                Define launcher action, can be start, stop, restart, delete

+optional arguments:
+  -h, --help                                   show this help message and exit
+  --platform PLATFORM              Define the platform folder path
+  --applications APPLICATIONS Define the application folder path
 ```

 ## What is Raiden ##
 Raiden is made to help you manage a server using a docker base architecture.

 ## Dependencies ##
-For Raiden to work you need the following package to be installed with docker and python 2.7 (not tested on anterior versions for now) :
+For Raiden to work you need the following package to be installed with **docker** and **python 2.7** (not tested on anterior versions for now) :

 * python-yaml